USS Lake Champlain (CV-39): NATO, Middle East and reclassification

 In the following years, Lake Champlain made several cruises to the Mediterranean, participating with NATO forces.
 On 25 April 1957, in response to tensions in Jordan (see 1957 alleged Jordanian military coup attempt), she joined fleet elements in a high-speed run to the vicinity of Lebanon, supporting King Hussein.
 The tensions eased and Lake Champlain returned to Mayport on 27 July.
+A fire claimed the lives of three US sailors and one French dock worker while the Lake Champlain was anchored at Marseille, France on 3 July 1957.
 Converted to an antisubmarine carrier and reclassified (CVS-39) on 1 August, Lake Champlain trained off the eastern seaboard in her new role.

-Lake Champlain was near the island of Majorca when the Spanish city of Valencia was devastated by the floods on the night of 14 October 1957.
+Lake Champlain was near the island of Mallorca when the Spanish city of Valencia was devastated by the floods on the night of 14 October 1957.
 The American ambassador to Spain, John Davis Lodge, requested Lake Champlain provide assistance for rescue operations.
 The ship's Chickasaw helicopters undertook numerous rescue missions, and the ship's crew participated in the relief efforts following the disaster.

 She departed Bayonne, New Jersey, on 8 February 1958 for another Mediterranean cruise, returning to Mayport, Florida, on 30 October.
 After a yard overhaul, she departed for the Mediterranean on 10 June, visiting Spain, Denmark, and Scotland before returning to Mayport on 9 August.

 The carrier operated off Florida and in the Caribbean until 15 June 1959, when she sailed on another Mediterranean cruise, returning to her newly assigned home port, Quonset Point, Rhode Island, on 4 September.

 The carrier operated out of Quonset Point until 29 June 1960, when she made a midshipmen's cruise to Halifax, Nova Scotia, returning on 12 August.
 Beginning on 7 February 1961, she made a cruise to the Caribbean, returning on 2 March.